Limit linear series: combinatorial theory: Overview

 \subsection{Metric graphs and their divisor theory}

-Metric graphs arise as tropical limits of analytic one parameter families of smooth projective curves.
+Metric graphs arise as tropical limits of one-parameter families of smooth projective curves.

-Recall that a metric graph $\Gamma$ is a compact metric space isomorphic to the metric realization of a pair $(G, \ell)$ consisting of a finite graph $G = (V, E)$ and a length function $\ell \colon E \to \R_+$: this is obtained by associating to each edge $e$ a copy of the interval $\Ical_e = [0, \ell_e]$, with the two extremities identified with those of $e$, and then further identifying the ends of different intervals corresponding to a same vertex $v$.
+We denote by $\R_+$ the set of positive real numbers.
+Recall that a metric graph $\Gamma$ is a compact metric space isomorphic to the metric realization of a pair $(G, \ell)$ consisting of a finite graph $G = (V, E)$ and a length function $\ell \colon E \to \R_+$: this is obtained by associating to each edge $e$ a copy of the interval $\ssub{\Ical}!_e = [0, \ssell_e]$, with the two extremities identified with those of $e$, and then further identifying the ends of different intervals corresponding to a same vertex $v$.
 The quotient topology on $\Gamma$ is metrizable by the path metric.
-The pair $(G, \ell)$ is called a model of $\Gamma$.
+The pair $(G, \ell)$ is called a \emph{model} of $\Gamma$.

+In the context related to the degeneration of algebraic curves, a metric graph $\Gamma$ with model $(G = (V, E), \ell)$ is endowed with a function $\g \colon V \to \Z_{\geq 0}$ associating to each vertex $v$ the genus of some algebraic curve $C_v$ represented by $v$.
+Such a triple $(G, \ell, \g)$ will be called an \emph{augmented metric graph}.
+However, we will mostly handle non-augmented metric graphs in this paper, and make comments about the relevance of the genus function in the theory developed here.

-The set of rational functions on $\Gamma$ is denoted by $\Rat(\Gamma)$, and, by definition, consists of all continuous piecewise affine functions $f: \Gamma \rightarrow \mathbb R$ with integral slopes.
-Tropicalization of rational functions on curves gives rise to rational functions on metric graphs.
+The set of \emph{rational functions} on $\Gamma$ is denoted by $\Rat(\Gamma)$, and, by definition, consists of all continuous piecewise affine functions $f: \Gamma \rightarrow \mathbb R$ with integral slopes.
+The tropicalization of rational functions on curves gives rise to rational functions on metric graphs.

 As in the algebraic setting, rational functions on metric graphs are linked to divisors.
 A divisor $D$ on a metric graph $\Gamma$ is a finite formal sum with integer coefficients of points of $\Gamma$.
-For any rational function $f \in \Rat(\Gamma)$, the corresponding divisor is denoted by
+For any rational function $f \in \Rat(\Gamma)$, the corresponding divisor of zeros and poles is defined by